kidsneuro-lab/leafcutter2/README.md

     -G annotation/chr10.fa.gz
 ```

-**Notes:**
 -    `-j junction_files.txt` should be a text file listing path to each junction file, one path per line.
 -    `-r output_dir` specifies the directory of output (default is current directory, `./`).
 -    `-A annotation/chr10.gtf.gz` is a gtf file of chromosome 10 obtained from Gencode v43
 -    `-G annotation/chr10.fa.gz` a FASTA file of chromosome 10 (GRCh38 assembly).

--    By default, LeafCutter2 expects a GTF file to have the format used by Gencode.
-GTF files from different souces can be adapted to work with LeafCutter2 using [our add-on script](https://github.com/cfbuenabadn/leafcutter2/blob/main/scripts/add_on_scripts/Reformat_gtf.README.md).
--    The data files in this example were obtained from [GTEx's open access data](https://gtexportal.org/home/downloads/adult-gtex/bulk_tissue_expression).
+**Note:** Make sure that the chromosome names match between the BED, GTF and FASTA files.

 ### Output:
 - `leafcutter2.cluster_ratios.gz` a table quantifying splice junction read counts for each intron, divided by the total number of reads observed for the intron cluster to which the intron belongs.
 Each row corresponds to a splice junction, with the first column indicating the splice junction ID and all subsequent columns corresponding to each sample.
 The splice junction ID has the following format: `chr10:134786:179993:clu_1_+:PR`, indicating the chromosome, start and end of the splice junction, the LeafCutter intron cluster to which it belongs (in this case, `clu_1_+`, and a label indicating the splice junction's function: **PR** (productive/protein-coding), **UP** (unproductive), **NE** (ambiguous in their functional effect) or **IN** (intergenic).